lukexyz/Luketools-CV/README.md

 </p>
 <p></p>

-Other neural nets can be loaded from the `cv2.dnn.readNetFromCaffe` function.
+Other neural nets can be loaded from the `cv2.dnn.readNetFromCaffe` method.

 ```